 There are lots of of flight companies operating between Madrid and Valencia.
 These change on a regular basis, so to check what airlines are flying from Madrid to Valencia at the time that you are looking for flights, see our Guide to Flights from Madrid Airport.

 There are trains that leave regularly from Madrid-Chamartin train station and head to Valencia's Estacio Nord train station.

-Train journey length from Valencia to Barcelona:
+Train journey length from Valencia to Madrid:

 Train journey times vary depending on what type of train you get.
 If you travel on one of the Alaris trains (the most common train option between Madrid and Valencia) the journey will take approximately 3 hours 45 minutes.
 However, you can also take a regional train (leaving from Madrid Atocha) and this journey will take approximately 6 hours.

 For full details of the train timetable from Madrid to Valencia it is best to check the Official Renfe website, as train times are subject to change.